Terraform GitHub Action workflows

 Situation:

-The team needed to provision Kafka topics, service accounts and access controls in a private Confluent Kafka cluster for their streaming workloads but faced networking restrictions that prevented using GitHub Actions or Terraform workflows.
-The existing solution was manual and required maintaining complex firewall rules with networking team and IP-based access controls from Confluent accounts to allow the Terraform Enterprise host to deploy from 200+ customer repositories.
-This could also be the case with provisioning workloads into on-prem or regulated environments where your Terraform Cloud hosts cannot reach directly.
+I worked with a team that needed to provision Kafka topics, service accounts, and access controls in a private Confluent Kafka cluster for their streaming workloads.
+However, networking restrictions blocked their GitHub Actions and Terraform workflows from reaching the cluster.
+Their existing manual process required coordinating complex firewall rules with the networking team and managing IP-based access controls from Confluent accounts - all to support Terraform Enterprise deployments across 200+ customer repositories.
+You might face similar challenges when deploying to on-premises or regulated environments where Terraform Cloud can’t establish direct connections.

 The picture shows two workflows: